manojnathyogi/senior-project-CS/README.md

 ## Development Notes

 - **Database**: SQLite is used by default for development.
 Switch to PostgreSQL for production.
-- **Email**: Gmail SMTP is configured.
-Ensure app password is set correctly.
+- **Email**: SendGrid API is used in production (works on free hosting tiers).
+Gmail SMTP can be used for local development.
-- **CORS**: CORS is enabled for localhost:8080.
-Update for production domains.
+- **CORS**: CORS is enabled for localhost:8080 and production domains.
+Configured for Render deployment.
-- **JWT Tokens**: Access tokens expire in 15 minutes, refresh tokens in 7 days.
+- **JWT Tokens**: Access tokens expire in 1 hour, refresh tokens in 7 days.
+- **Deployment**: Currently deployed on Render.
+See `RENDER_DEPLOYMENT.md` for deployment instructions.

 ## Contributing